k0nserv/cargo-edit-locally/README.md

 After the `[replace]` section is deleted you can delete the folder of the checkout as well, after saving off your work if needed.

+## Caveats

+This subcommand will automatically attempt to edit `Cargo.toml` and insert a `[replace]` section for you.
+Unfortunately there's no great robust way right now to edit TOML file preserving formatting and comments and such, so right now there's mostly just a few heuristics to do this automatically.

+If you find that the heuristics don't work for you though please let me know and I'll try to check in a fix!

 # License